Jon Stewart: Hosting and public speaking

 Stewart began a comedic feud with WWE wrestler Seth Rollins in March 2015, and appeared on WWE Raw during a Daily Show-styled segment hosted by Rollins.
 On August 23, 2015, Stewart returned to host the WWE's SummerSlam at the Barclays Center in Brooklyn, New York.
 Later, he got involved in the main event between Rollins and John Cena, helping Rollins retain his WWE World Heavyweight Championship, as well as winning Cena's United States Championship when he interfered and hit Cena with a steel chair.
-The next night on Raw, he explained his actions, saying he did it for Ric Flair (who was also present), which was to retain his world championship record.
+The next night on Raw, he explained his actions, saying he did it for Ric Flair (who was also present), to guarantee he retain his world championship record.
 Cena then gave Stewart his finishing move, the Attitude Adjustment, to end the segment.
 Stewart returned at SummerSlam on August 21, 2016, as a special guest.

 In 2016, Stewart joined President Barack Obama, Michelle Obama, Vice President Joe Biden, Jill Biden, and David Letterman in honoring military families on May 5 at Joint Base Andrews, Maryland.
 The special celebration which marked both the USO's 75th anniversary and the fifth anniversary of Joining Forces.

 Stewart got into a Twitter argument with then-presidential candidate Donald Trump, who in multiple tweets stated that Stewart changing his name indicated that he was a fraud.
 Stewart and some analysts considered this to be anti-Semitic.
 Trump then tweeted that Stewart should be "proud of his heritage", and Stewart tweeted back, facetiously, that Trump's real name was "Fuckface Von Clownstick" and that Trump should be proud of the "Clownstick heritage".

 In June 2017, Stewart spoke at the funeral service for Ray Pfeifer, an FDNY firefighter from Hicksville, New York, who died after an eight-year battle with cancer as a result of service as a first responder at the September 11 attacks.